Garden

 For more information, see the Garden repository on GitHub.

-CF currently uses the Garden-runC back end, a Linux-specific implementation of the Garden interface using the Open Container Interface (OCI) standard.
-Previous versions of CF used the Garden-Linux back end.
+Cloud Foundry currently uses the Garden-runC back end, a Linux-specific implementation of the Garden interface using the Open Container Interface (OCI) standard.
+Previous versions of Cloud Foundry used the Garden-Linux back end.
 For more information, see the Garden-Linux repository on GitHub.

 Garden-runC has the following features: